arnetheduck/nlvm/README.md

 In some distant future, it would be nice if (in no particular order):

-* it generated executables, and not just bitcode files
 * it implemented more core Nim features (bounds checking, GC etc)
 * it had fewer bugs than the reference nim compiler
 * someone found it useful